dmaulikr/FamilyTreeView/README.md

     self.heritageView.femaleBorderColor = UIColor.yellowColor;
     self.heritageView.maleBorderColor = UIColor.greenColor;
 ```
-Feel free to modify the source code to make it suitale for you.
+Feel free to modify the source code to make it suitable for you.
 Alternatively, submit an issue to let me know what customization you need.

 ### Handling event
 The delegate implement follow method to handle event: